top of page

 Signs a Vacant Property Might Attract Trouble

-• Broken fencing or open access points
+• Broken fencing or open access points.

-• Graffiti or signs of vandalism
+• Graffiti or signs of vandalism.

-• Previous history of trespassing or break-ins
+• A previous history of trespassing or break-ins.

-In Kenilworth, for example, police had to issue warnings after a spate of break-ins by teenagers at derelict buildings during the summer.
-Officers stressed the serious risks—including asbestos exposure and injury from unstable structures—and urged parents to speak with their children about staying away.Read the full story →
+In Kenilworth, for example, police issued warnings after a spate of break-ins by teenagers at derelict buildings during summer.
+Officers stressed the serious risks—including asbestos exposure and injuries from unstable structures—and urged parents to discuss safety with their children about staying away.

 Property Owners: You Can Help Prevent This